wentianli/MRI_RL/README.md

 python train.py --dataset fastMRI
 ```

-To train Unet on fastMRI, go to 'unet' and run
+To train Unet on fastMRI, go to `unet/` and run
 ```
 sh train.sh
 ```
+See `unet/` for more details.

+## Trained models

-Pretrained model: we povide our model trained on MICCAI with 30% mask, our model and Unet trained on fastMRI with 40% mask.
+We povide our model trained on MICCAI with 30% mask, our model and Unet trained on fastMRI with 40% mask.

-The models can be downloaded here: [百度网盘].
+The trained models can be downloaded here: [百度网盘](https://pan.baidu.com/s/1y2OXdERwmeYZEGDsI-r2UQ).

 ## Testing